 Foxes are canids, along with dogs, wolves, and coyotes.
 Other species in the same family roam in packs.
 You might see a lone coyote, but usually, their pack is close-by, and you most often see them in groups.
 But foxes are a different story.
 Have you ever seen a group of foxes?
 What would that even be called?
 Do foxes hunt in packs?
-These are good questions, but to answer, we’re going to have to take a closer look at foxes.
+These are good questions, so to answer, we’re going to have to take a closer look at foxes and their social life.

 Foxes go through an interesting cycle each year.
-They mate in the winter, have cubs in the spring, then raise the cubs through the spring, summer, and winter.
-By the time winter comes around again, the cubs are now fully-grown adult foxes, able to care for themselves and ready to mate and continue the cycle.
+They mate in the winter, have cubs in the spring, then raise the cubs through the spring, summer, and autumn.
+By the time winter comes around again, the cubs are now fully-grown adult foxes, able to care for themselves and ready to mate, and continue the cycle.

 But that means that two parent foxes usually have a group of cubs with them for most of the year.
 They all share the same den, but hunting is done separately once the cubs are old enough to fend for themselves.
 The maturing foxes won’t leave the den for good until winter when they’re ready to mate.